InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/doctrine.md

 and so they created a hybrid species that could comprehend its own mortality, making it enslavable.
 Interbreeding with this lesser species, the creators went extinct and we are all that's left:
 Homo Sapiens Domesticus/Infernus.

+The current clergy believes that this may refer to hypothesized Civilization One which is responsible for Tryptich architecture.

+The Garden of Eden also refers to the process by which a piece of land is restored to its Biblically pristine state.
+All food-precursors come from the Garden of Eden.
+No food or food-precursors comes from outside the Garden of Eden.
+Food-precursors are not yet food until the fire (or other preparatory method) is applied.
+Eating food is a hallmark of humans, particularly L2 humans, as L1 humans have a tendency toward decadence and degeneracy, such as partaking in the raw "food" diets characteristic of lower lifeforms.
+Indeed this is an indicator that the L1 human has not yet undergone the process of spiritual evolution.
+Non-food which is presented as food is referred to as Keik.
+Presenting Keik to a L2 human is a capital offense.

 [![Hybrids](https://img.youtube.com/vi/LgDIX7knhrk/0.jpg)](https://www.youtube.com/watch?v=LgDIX7knhrk)
 [![Hybrids](https://img.youtube.com/vi/1TzubFrbxd0/0.jpg)](https://www.youtube.com/watch?v=1TzubFrbxd0)